Quadrapay Added 5+ High Risk Merchant Account Solutions In 2021.

 - Rolling Reserve.
 High risk processors always ask the merchant to agree on a rolling reserve.
 It is usually a % value.
 Try to get it negotiated below 10 %.
 Some accounts may be available at a reserve of 5%.
 The reserve amount comes back to the merchant after 180 days.
 It’s better to have that money in your account rather than with the processor.
 Request them if they can reduce the rolling reserve percentage.

 - Monthly Charges.
-Monthly fee becomes a burden if the merchant does not process enough transactions.
+The monthly fee becomes a burden if the merchant does not process enough transactions.
 You may agree to a small monthly fee.
 If the monthly payment is very high, then search for some other high risk provider.

 - PCI DSS Compliance.
 All Credit and Debit card payment processors must follow PCI DSS standards.
-Most of the times they display their compliance status on the website.
-In case if it is not visible ask for it.
-You can also verify the status of the processor on the site of various card brands.
-Most card brands display the list of service providers on website.
+Most of the times, they display their compliance status on the website.
+In case if it is not visible, ask for it.
+You can also verify the quality of the processor on the site of various card brands.
+Most card brands display the list of service providers on the website.

 - Integration Process.
-There is no point in getting a high risk merchant account if it is too hard to integrate.
+There is no point in getting a high risk credit card processing account if it is too hard to integrate.
 Ask the processor how easy it is to integrate the payment gateway to your website.
 Ask them if they have ready-made plugins.
 Many high risk processors display the API details on their websites.
 Try a sandbox integration before signing the agreement.

 - Approval Ratio.
-A significant challenge in the High Risk processing industry is the approval ratio.
+A significant challenge in the High-Risk processing industry is the approval ratio.
 A solution with a very high decline ratio can create an adverse effect on your business.
 Work with a processor that offers high approval ratio for card transactions.
-You should prefer to work with an acquirer or PSP from the same zone where the card holders are from.
-European union merchants should prefer processors from EU or European Economic Area.
+You should prefer to work with an acquirer or PSP from the same zone where the cardholders are from.
+European union merchants should choose processors from the EU or European Economic Area.
 This will be helpful as the processors may be comfortable with the local bins and local cards.
 For payments from Latin America approach a South American high Risk processor.
 Quadrapay can help you find processors in different nations.

 - Various Pricing Quote.
 Beyond these factors get quotes from more than three providers.
 Perform a detailed comparison of rates, fees, and charges.
-It may help you to avoid a lot of hassle.
+It may help you to avoid much hassle.

 - Adult entertainment